All Australians actively caring for the land and water that sustains us.

 Together with the landcare community, our efforts improve biodiversity, build resilience in Australia’s food and farming systems, and create stronger communities.
 As a leader in the environmental sector, Landcare Australia has strong expertise in designing, managing and completing challenging and complex major ecological restoration projects involving large scale revegetation and carbon abatement.

 From the coast to the country, and from urban cities to the outback, landcare’s greatest asset is its people.
-There are a diverse range of people involved in landcare activities including farmers and farming systems groups, landholders, Landcare groups and networks, Traditional Owners, Bushcare and ‘Friends of’ groups, Coastcare, Dunecare and Rivercare groups, Landcare facilitators and coordinators, youth groups and other community groups involved in protecting, enhancing or restoring their local environment.
-The Junior Landcare program provides a pathway for children to become lifelong landcarers starting with early learning childhood centres through to primary and secondary schools.
+There are a diverse range of people involved in landcare activities including farmers and farming systems groups, land holders, landcare groups and networks, Traditional Owners and First Nations people, Bushcare and ‘Friends of’ groups, Coastcare, Dunecare and Rivercare groups, landcare facilitators and coordinators, youth groups and other volunteer community groups involved in protecting, enhancing or restoring their local environment.
+Landcare Australia’s Junior Landcare program provides a pathway for children to become lifelong landcarers starting with early learning childhood centres through to primary and secondary schools.